yoandresmza/odroid-indi-roof/README.md

 ## TODO: UPDATE README

 Relays attached to GPIO pins of an Odroid board control linear actuators which move the roof.

+in folder: switches-read-test
+gcc -o read read.c -lwiringPi -lpthread
+This will allow you to test the end limit switches